Gillian Wratt: Career and impact

 Wratt was Director of the New Zealand Antarctic Programme from 1992 to 1996 (being its first woman director) and then chief executive of the newly formed New Zealand Antarctic Institute (Antarctica New Zealand) from 1996 to 2002.
 She has also held a number of advisory positions relating to Antarctic science and operations including Chair of the Council of Managers of National Antarctic Programs (COMNAP), 1998–2002, Vice Chair of Antarctic Treaty Committee on Environmental Protection, 1998–2001; Chair of the Cape Roberts Project Operations Management Group, 1993–2001.
 Wratt authored a history of COMNAP, “A Story of Antarctic Co-operation: 25 Years of the Council of Managers of National Antarctic Programs”, published in 2013.

 She has worked in a range of scientific and environmental management roles in addition to her Antarctic roles, including environment negotiator for New Zealand free trade agreements, and establishment unit convenor for the Crop and Food Research Institute.
-Notably, Wratt was chief executive of the not for profit Cawthron Institute during 2006–2012.
+Notably, Wratt was chief executive of the not-for-profit Cawthron Institute during 2006–2012.
 She is currently a board member of the New Zealand Environmental Protection Authority.
 In 2018 she became the chair of the New Zealand Antarctic Science Platform Steering Group, a seven-year initiative to boost New Zealand science in and around Antarctica.
+She is also a Freshwater Commissioner in the Office of the Chief Freshwater Commissioner.